-The Board of Trustees has delegated the day-to-day responsibility to the Chief Executive Headteacher, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Ad Meliora Academy Trust and the Secretary of State for Education.
-They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.
+The Board of Trustees has delegated the day-to-day responsibility to the Chief Executive Headteacher, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between the Ad Meliora Academy Trust and the Secretary of State for Education.
+They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.
+The board met six times during the year and is satisfied that through the use of sub-committees it maintains effective oversight of funds.
+Details of two such sub-committees are noted below.